Resolving Disagreements - RSS Process

 - Confidential - All information shared through the RSS process is confidential unless both parties agree to release it.

 - Results - Oriented - RSS outcomes usually result in mutually acceptable agreements.

 - Satisfying - A safe, collaborative working relationship is developed and supported through the RSS process, building trust between the parties.

-- Fast and Efficient - The RSS coordinator will respond to initial phone calls within three working days.
+- Fast and Efficient - The RSS Parent Liaison will respond to initial phone calls within three working days.
 This is considerably faster than the 45-day timeline for state-level due process.

 - Cost Effective - RSS is a free process and does not involve the use of attorneys or paid advocates.

 - Call the RSS/Parent Liaison (Heidi Marshall) for assistance: 760 307-1509